Shubham071122/streamify-server/Readme.md

+# If we want to use module in presence of require we have to set ["type": "module"] in package.josn file.(6th line)
 # This folder show you how you connect mongodb with express.

 # 1. For connecting with database there is two approch .